seahboonsiew/pyspark-csv/README.md

 automatic type inference.

 ## Synopsis
 Supports type inference by evaluating data within each column.
-In the case where multiple data types are encountered, **pyspark-csv** will assign the lowest common denominator type for that column.
+In the case of column having multiple data types, **pyspark-csv** will assign the lowest common denominator type for that column.
 For example,
 ```
   Name,   Model,  Size, Width,  Dt
   Jag,    63,     4,    4,      '2014-12-23'